-If you love enjoying the nature and want to interact with the amazing wild lives of Nepal.
-Then, the best seasons to visit Nepal is in Spring seasons which starts from March and lasts till May.
+If you love enjoying nature and want to interact with the amazing wild lives of Nepal.
+Then, the best season to visit Nepal is in Spring seasons which starts from March and lasts till May.

 Temperatures in spring are pleasant, but the air in the middle hills can be hazy.
 So, the views might not be good as in autumn.

 Temperatures in Kathmandu and Pokhara can be up to 25-30 degrees and rarely drop below 11 degrees.
 If you’re visiting the Kathmandu valley, the warm and long days make this an ideal time to take in cultural sites.